rjfz/indecision/README.md

 Make sure you have the required dependencies on your machine already.

-In your IDE terminal enter: git clone https://github.com/rjfz/indecision.git
+In your IDE terminal enter: `git clone https://github.com/rjfz/indecision.git`

-Once the repository is cloned onto your machine, in your terminal go to the root of the cloned folder and run: dup
+Once the repository is cloned onto your machine, in your terminal, go to the root of the cloned folder and run `docker-compose up`.
+This will bring up the application and it's dependencies.

+The seed file specifies a default admin account.
+This admin account can then be used in order to assign roles to other users and to assign user subjects to them using the admin panel.

 ## How to create a Lobby